trefis/okra/README.md

 OKR report aggregation tool
 =======

+Prototype aggregation tool for markdown-based OKR reports.
+This is work in progress.

 ## Running it

 The code reads data from stdin, aggregates per KR and outputs the result.